 Full commercial liability insurance.

-Our Insurers: Sri Lanka Insurance Corporation.
+Sri Lanka Insurance Corporation.

 The passenger capacity varies from the sizes of balloons, which is based more on weight and temperature than the number of passengers.
 Our balloons can carry from 8 – 16 passengers per flight.